 Re-thinking Continuous Integration

-So with microservice continuous integration we seem to be throwing out the bath water but we want to keep the baby.
-DeployHub provides a method to perform an initial ‘packaging’ of your serviced based applications for the purpose of managing configurations.
-DeployHub does this through blueprinting.
-The blueprinting process involves defining the ‘base’ application with particular versions of microservices.
-If you integrate DeployHub to your CD pipeline process, DeployHub will automatically update your Application version each time a microservice which it consumes has a new version available.
+If you integrate DeployHub to your CD pipeline process, DeployHub will automatically update your application version each time a microservice which it consumes has a new version available.
 So each time a new container build is performed for the microservice, DeployHub tracks the new version of both the microservice and the consuming applications.
 In essence, DeployHub creates a SBOM that tracks all changes and relationships overtime.
 DeployHub provides visual maps of the relationships between deployed application versions to deployed microservice versions as well as dependency reports.

-While we are starting to move away from executing long builds as part of our continuous integration, their is still a process for microservice continuous integration.
-At the core is configuration management.
-DeployHub supports your migration to microservices by providing a central hub of deployed microservice information that tracks the configuration of application versions.
+While we are starting to move away from executing long builds as part of our continuous integration, there is still a process for microservice continuous integration.
+At the core is microservice configuration management.
+DeployHub’s microservice catalog tool supports your migration to microservices by providing a central hub of deployed microservice information that tracks the configuration of application versions.
 While this information is lost when we stop doing traditional builds, DeployHub finds and keeps the configuration data and supports it through your CI/CD process.